manabu/keyboard-layout-image-generator/README.md

 * [ ] Rotate some keys label
 * [ ] More flexible mapping to keys
 * [ ] Output JSON for [Keyboard Layout Editor](http://www.keyboard-layout-editor.com/)
+* [ ] If it can , more easy to see stable version and current develop version.

 # Reference